llvm/circt/docs/Dialects/HWArith/RationaleHWArith.md

     We know that `a + 1 > b`, and derive from (S) that the result type must be `si<(a+1) + 1>` = `si<a+2>`.

-* `a < b`, i.e. the unsigned operand's width is stricly less than the signed operand's width.
+* `a < b`, i.e. the unsigned operand's width is strictly less than the signed operand's width.

     As `a + 1 ≤ b`, the result via (S) is `si<b+1>`.